Team-Pr0xy/shushjax/readme.md

 * No jQuery required means that the browser does not need to load and process tens of kilobytes of unused javascript, increasing performance

 ## Compatability ##
-This code should work in in Chrome, Firefox, Opera and IE7,8, 9, and 10+. shushjax is supported in Chrome, Firefox and Opera, while in old IE the fallbacks operate.
+This code should work in in Chrome, Firefox, Opera, Safari and IE 10+. shushjax is supported in Chrome, Firefox, Safari and Opera, while in old IE (9 and lower) the fallbacks operate.

 ### Usage Instructions

-To add shushjax to your page, you will need to include the pjax-standalone.js script in to the head of your document.
+To add shushjax to your page, you will need to include the shushjax.js script in to the head of your document.

 Once done, shushjax can be setup in 3 ways.